OsiriX-Foundation/kheops/README.md

 If you want to add a new language in the KHEOPS UI, please follow the explanations below.

 KHEOPS use by default the english.
-If a translate is not present, KHEOPS will use the english translate.
+If no translation is present, KHEOPS will use the English translation.
-The translate file for KHEOPS is in the directory below: **KheopsUI/src/lang**
+The translation file for KHEOPS can be found in the directory below: **[KheopsUI/src/lang](src/lang/)**

 KHEOPS UI use the internationalization plugin [Vue I18n](https://kazupon.github.io/vue-i18n/).
 Some features used of **Vue I18n** will be explain bellow, but if you want more details you can read the [documentation of Vue I18n](https://kazupon.github.io/vue-i18n/introduction.html).

 #### Named formatting